 - Don’t give it all away: Many companies have product release kits that are put together by their PR department or their marketing teams.
 Most of these product kits include videos, press releases, product copy, product research, etc.) Provide your resellers with as little of this content as possible (maybe give your best resellers more of this content and new resellers less).
 Your resellers should take it on themselves (which will force them to think outside the box) to be creative with the content sets that you provide to them, thus creating some additional unique content that is valuable to their visitors.

 - Rewrite it: This is probably the most time extensive, but can have the highest value for everyone involved.
-Enlist your content team or digital agency to rewrite the content in a new and valuable way.

 - I am not suggesting writing new copy for each of your resellers, but instead suggesting writing 1 piece of content that all your resellers can use.
 This will position your website as the most valuable for content and research about your products, and position your resellers as resellers.

 - This tactic is not about spinning articles or sending your content off to a low quality content writing service.

 - This is about positioning your resellers as resellers of your product and not “experts” or the manufacture of the product.